By Arthur Teboul//Updated /7 min read/How-To

 What makes it the most complete option?

-• Mermaid diagrams — the only QuickLook extension that renders flowcharts, sequence diagrams, and Gantt charts
+• Mermaid diagrams — renders flowcharts, sequence diagrams, and Gantt charts right in the QuickLook preview, which most extensions can't do

 • Syntax highlighting — code blocks with proper language-specific coloring